sardisnetwork/docs/Announcement.md

 Dear Users,

 Chinese New Year is coming, and Sardisjointly launched New Year 1.5 million campaign "SARDIS Airdrop Week" with 12 top projects on Sardis Network.
-Thank you for your strong support for Sardisand SardisEcosystem.
+Thank you for your strong support for Sardis and SardisEcosystem.

 Activity time:04-09/02/2021